 Sara Manente lives in Brussels and works as a choreographer and performance artist.
+CV

-In 2004-5, she created and produced two pieces in collaboration with Marcos Simoes and since 2012 they have been working together again questioning notions of collaboration and the relation with the audience by making performances and workshops: This place (a series of works based on ESP -extra sensorial perception- with seven artistic couples, 2012-2014), x: I liked B better/ y: I am 29 too (telepathic experiment between North and South Korea, 2013), Tele Visions (telepathic performance with the audience, 2015/2016) and Lava (a mixed media dance performance, 2016).
+In 2004-5, she created and produced two dance pieces in collaboration with Marcos Simoes and since 2012 they have been working together again questioning notions of collaboration and the relation with the audience by making performances and workshops: This place (a series of works based on ESP -extra sensorial perception- with seven artistic couples, 2012-2014), x: I liked B better/ y: I am 29 too (telepathic experiment between North and South Korea, 2013), Tele Visions (telepathic tests with the audience, 2015/2016) and Lava (a mixed media dance performance, 2016).

-Since 2009 she has been working as performer or collaborator with Juan Dominguez, Kate McIntosh, Aitana Cordero Vico, Marcos Simoes, Jaime Llopis, Nada Gambier and Gaëtan Bulourde.
+She has been working as performer or collaborator with Juan Dominguez, Kate McIntosh, Aitana Cordero Vico, Marcos Simoes, Jaime Llopis, Nada Gambier and Gaëtan Bulourde.

 Sara is one of the founding members of Cabra vzw